It’s only March and my rhubarb is unfurling.

 The garlic leftovers have managed to send up shoots–who knows what else might be lurking there?

-My un-planted garden mirrors something I’ve been reading in ‘A Million Little Ways-Uncover the Art you were Made to Live’, by Emily Freeman.
+My un-planted garden mirrors something I’ve been reading in ‘A Million Little Ways-Uncover the Art you were Made to Live’, by Emily Freeman, founder of Hope*Writers.

 Emily posits the idea (p.
 59) of the difference between ‘discovering’ and ‘recovering.’